yclaireyyy/MyProjects/SequenceAgent/wiki-template/AI-Method-3.md

-# AI Method 3 - MCTS
+# AI Method 4 - Greedy with Heuristic of Location Value

 # Table of Contents
   * [Motivation](#motivation)